AntonYoooo/EDA-Spotify-2023/README.md

 Perform Data Analysis to determine the correlation between data or attributes, uncover trends, and examine the relationship between variables, in order to formulate a conclusion as to how a track is likely to become popular.

 ## Phase 1: Start + Identifying/Analyzing the initial Dataset
+In this part, we simply analyze the initial dataset and check whether there are any missing values or errors that may hinder the coding process.

 ##### 1 . a . ) In order to start, it is essential to first declare and import the necessary libraries in order for the program to work
 ```python
 #syntax for accessing pandas library in python